harkaitz/c-types/doc/str2num.3.md

 # RETURN VALUE

-If not found it returns -1.
+If not found it returns -1, if *s* is null it returns -2.

 # COLLABORATING